mucosal-immunology-lab/elisa-analysis/README.md

 #### Combine data and plot

 Similarly, we could combine all the data and then facet by plate (or not at all).
-Combining different plates and plotting together should be treated with caution however &ndash; due to variation between plates, you may consider normalising to percentage or fold-change vs. a control group.
+Combining different plates that are testing for the same target protein and plotting together should be treated with caution however &ndash; due to variation between plates, you may consider normalising to percentage or fold-change vs. a control group.

 ```r
 # Combine the data, making sure to create a new column to reference the plate